 Causes of a Pigeon Toe Gait

 Most causes of a pigeon toe gait happen because some part of their leg or foot is out of alignment.
+Misalignments may be a sign of other biomechanical abnormalities or conditions.
 Some of these include the following:

 - Metatarsus adductus.
 This is when the foot itself is curved so that the toes are bent inward.
 This is the most common reason why a person is pigeon toed.
 Sometimes special shoes are required when the child is a toddler in order to straighten out the foot so the toes point straight.